All Products

 try:

-request = RunCommandRequest()
+request = RunCommandRequest(

-response = client.do_action_with_exception(request)
+response = client.run_command(request)

-return invoke_id
+return response.body.invoke_id

 except Exception as e:

-logger.error("run command failed")
+logger.error("run command failed", exc_info=True)

 """